Economy rice: Hong Kong

 In Hong Kong, there is a kind of similar dish known as "two-dish rice" (兩餸飯 (loeng5 sung3 faan6)), and its name may vary with the number of dishes included in a set.
-Some people also humorously call this kind of dish as “this this rice”, referring to way to order.
-Due to its low price, "two-dish rice" has gained increasing popularity, particularly among the grassroot citizens of Hong Kong during the economic recession brought by the COVID-19 pandemic.
-Before the pandemic, this kind of dish has also been already popular in university and staff canteens.
+Some people also humorously call this kind of dish as “this this rice”, referring to customers selecting which toppings they'd like.
+Due to its low price, "two-dish rice" gained increased popularity, particularly among the grassroot citizens of Hong Kong during the economic recession brought by the COVID-19 pandemic.
+Before the pandemic, this kind of dish had also been already popular in university and staff canteens.